-- Where applicable, this section provides details on distinctive features such as: - where in the structure above a professional/placement year fits in and how it may affect progression - > any restrictions regarding the availability of elective modules - > where in the programme structure students must make a choice of pathway/route - Additional considerations for apprenticeships: - > how the delivery of the academic award fits in with the wider apprenticeship - the integration of the 'on the job' and 'off the job' training - > how the academic award fits within the assessment of the apprenticeship - This programme of study will offer clear routes that facilitate opportunities for successful progression from Level 3 qualifications including BTEC, A Level, and Level 4 qualifications, Certificate in Higher Education and HNC to this Foundation Degree in Visual Media Arts and subsequently onto BA (Hons) Top Up in Visual Media Arts. - South West College will be one the first regional colleges in the Northern Ireland to provide this type of opportunity with multiple entry points, including the prospect of going forward and availing of a one-year full time BA (Hons) Top Up. - The Fd in Visual Media Arts is subject to high levels of employer engagement, via the Industrial Advisory Board, specifically created to support this new HE programme, in areas such as curriculum and module design. - Employer engagement will be encouraged throughout the programme in curriculum development, evaluation and self-sourced placements on an ongoing basis. - Innovative technology will be used to enhance learning. - Learners will engage in Professional Development and Practice and Work Based Learning (WBL). - Access to a range of Innovation Centres and dedicated staff to aid project based learning and research. - Learners have the opportunity to undertake individual research and creative projects in area of their choice. - Strong teaching team in terms of variety of industry experience, academic and professional qualifications supporting high quality teaching and learning.
+- Where applicable, this section provides details on distinctive features such as: - where in the structure above a professional/placement year fits in and how it may affect progression - > any restrictions regarding the availability of elective modules - > where in the programme structure students must make a choice of pathway/route - Additional considerations for apprenticeships: - how the delivery of the academic award fits in with the wider apprenticeship - > the integration of the 'on the job' and 'off the job' training - > how the academic award fits within the assessment of the apprenticeship - This programme of study will offer clear routes that facilitate opportunities for successful progression from Level 3 qualifications including BTEC, A Level, and Level 4 qualifications, Certificate in Higher Education and HNC to this Foundation Degree in Visual Media Arts and subsequently onto BA (Hons) Visual Media Arts (Top Up), - South West College will be one the first regional colleges in the Northern Ireland to provide this type of opportunity with multiple entry points, including the prospect of going forward and availing of a one-year full time BA (Hons) Top Up. - The FD Visual Media Arts is subject to high levels of employer engagement with workshops and review of work taking place at various stages throughout curriculum delivery. - Employer engagement will be encouraged throughout the programme in curriculum development, evaluation and self-sourced placements on an ongoing basis. - South West College is an Unreal Engine Academic Partner and as such sets the highest standards in terms of relevant industry focused skill delivery. - Learners will engage in Professional Development and Practice and Work Based Learning (WBL). - Access to a range of Innovation Centres and dedicated staff to aid project based learning and research. - Learners have the opportunity to undertake individual research and creative projects in area of their choice. - Strong teaching team in terms of variety of industry experience, academic and professional qualifications supporting high quality teaching and learning.

-5. Support for students and their learning.
+5. Support for students and their learning

-(For apprenticeships this should include details of how student learning is supported in the work place)
+(For apprenticeships this should include details of how student learning is supported in the workplace)